ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

 There should be no surprises here; we run the supplied function `bToA` on the input *before* passing it to the log action.

-Here's a slightly simplied implementation of the above:
+Here's a slightly simplified implementation of the above:

 ```{.haskell .scrollx}
 instance Contravariant LogAction where